Trump returns to site of assassination attempt in Pennsylvania | Honolulu Star-Advertiser

 Trump returns to site of assassination attempt in Pennsylvania

-Trump ally Elon Musk, CEO of Tesla and owner of social media platform X, will attend the rally, his first time at a Trump campaign event since he endorsed the former president after the July 13 assassination attempt.
+Trump ally Elon Musk, the CEO of Tesla and owner of social media platform X, will attend the rally.
+It will be the first time Musk has appeared at a Trump campaign event since endorsing the former president after the July 13 assassination attempt.

 Trump narrowly escaped being shot in the head in Butler by a bullet that whizzed by and left his right ear bleeding, a near-miss that exposed serious gaps in security for the former president and led to heightened protection measures for his subsequent outdoor rallies.

-By afternoon, thousands of people wearing Trump regalia had filled the event site at the local fairgrounds.
-Some chanted the “fight, fight, fight” slogan Trump used to rally his followers moments after he was shot.
+In mid-morning, a large crowd was lined up to gain access to the event site at the local fairgrounds, and many were chanting the “fight, fight, fight” slogan that Trump used to rally his followers moments after he was shot.

 Trailers were lined up around the site as a protective measure, blocking the view, for example, from the building where the shooter had opened fire.